albar965/littlenavmap-manual/en/MAPDISPLAY.md

 See the [Nav Map Legend](LEGEND.md#map-marks) for details on measurement lines.

+Note that the menu item is disabled if holdings are hidden on the map (menu `View` -> `User Features`).
+The menu item is suffixed with the text `hidden on map` if this is the case.

 #### ![Measure Rhumb Distance from here](../images/icons/distancemeasurerhumb.png "Measure Rhumb Distance from here") Measure Rhumb Distance from here {#measure-rhumb-distance-from-here}

 A rhumb line is a line of constant course and used between the waypoints of an airway or when approaching a VOR or NDB station.
 Distance between points is slightly longer than the great circle route.